Exlana Sheep – breeding stock for sale

 - Farmers who find it difficult to get reliable local shearers.

 We sell ewelambs for breeding between August and October.
-We also sell the top 10% of our ram lambs as commercial breeding rams.
-If you are interested in breeding stock it is usually best to contact us in July or August.
+We also select the best of our ram lambs (on growth rate and phenotype) for sale as commercial breeding rams.
+If you are interested in breeding stock it is usually best to contact us in the summer.
+We can easily organise delivery of stock to other parts of the UK and favour selling to buyers who take all of our surplus females, or larger numbers of rams.

 Get in touch